learn-co-curriculum/react-hooks-redux-dispatch-with-events/README.md

 }
 ```

-Each time we dispatch an action, we have to update our HTML
+Each time we dispatch an action, we have to update our HTML because the `render`
-because the `render` function is also called.
+function is also called.
 Now for a little refactoring.
+Let's have only our
-Let's have only our initial state set in the reducer.
-We do that by setting our
+initial state set in the reducer.
+We do that by setting our initial state as a
-initial state as a default argument to our `reducer` reducer.
-Go ahead and
+default argument to our `reducer` reducer.
+Go ahead and tackle it.
+We'll show
-tackle it.
-We'll show the code below.
+the code below.

-### 4. Use a default argument in the reducer to set the initial state
+### 4. Set the Initial State

 Now our `reducer()` function should look like the following: